epigraphy-info/epigraphy-info/meeting_pages/workshop_10.md

       <a
         href="{{ site.baseurl }}/documents/workshop_10/abstracts/Benefiel-Sprenkle-Tongen.html"
       >
-        Searching for the sacred among Pompeian graffiti: Building a tool for The Ancient Graffiti Project
+        Searching for the sacred among Pompeian graffiti: Building a tool for The Ancient Graffiti Project<span class="stream-tag">streamed</span>
       </a>
     </td>
   </tr>